encode/starlette/docs/events.md

 ## Registering events

-These event handlers can either be `async` coroutines, or regular syncronous functions.
+These event handlers can either be `async` coroutines, or regular synchronous functions.

 The event handlers should be included on the application like so: